Narcolepsy and Overwhelming Daytime Sleep

 Can all sleep disorders be dangerous?

 Yes!
-Untreated, sleep disorders cause more accidents at the home, on the road and in the workplace than any other single causes except alcohol or illicit drugs.
+Untreated, sleep disorders potentially cause more accidents at the home, on the road and in the workplace than any other single causes except alcohol or illicit drugs.
 They should never be ignored.

 Questions or problems regarding this website should be directed to the webmaster.